SherG/sherrieg/content/blog/electricity-inflation-new-england/index.md

 Some snapshots:

 * We're adjacent to one of the most natural gas-rich regions (the Appalachian Basin) but for <a href="https://www.bloomberg.com/news/articles/2022-02-22/new-england-power-plants-burn-most-oil-since-2011-as-gas-soars?sref=9Bl7eBfE" target="blank">lack of pipelines/capacity</a> we can't get adequate amounts delivered here.
-* Because of the archaic Jones Act, we can't ship U.S.-produced LNG (liquified natural gas) from American ports to New England.
+* Despite having <a href="https://www.energy.gov/sites/prod/files/2013/04/f0/LNG%20Import%20&%20Export%20Terminal%20Maps%2012-18-2012.pdf" target="blank">LNG (liquified natural gas) import terminals</a> in New England, because of the archaic Jones Act, we can't ship U.S.-produced LNG from American ports to our terminals.
 * As a result we're dependent on importing LNG from foreign countries -- a process which burns more fossil fuels.
 And we <a href="https://www.bloomberg.com/news/articles/2022-02-22/new-england-power-plants-burn-most-oil-since-2011-as-gas-soars" target="blank">burn "dirtier" oil</a> as winter temperatures plunge.
 * Boston Harbor's Everett Marine Terminal imported 60% of its LNG in 2020.
 Historically it's sourced LNG from Norway, Peru, Trinidad and Tobago, and Russia.
 (Massachussetts relies on natgas for two-thirds of its electricity needs.)
 * Maine voters <a href="https://www.reuters.com/world/americas/maine-voters-reject-quebec-hydropower-transmission-line-2021-11-03/" target="blank">scuttled</a> renewable energy plans for electricity transmission lines carrying <em>hydro</em> power into New England from Quebec.
 (A similar proposal was previously rejected by New Hampshire voters.)